JHubi1/ollama-app/README.md

 ## Side Menu

 The button on the top left opens the menu.
-In it, you have two options for now: `New Chat` and `Settings`.
-The first option clears the chat (-> creates a new one), and the second one reopens the host dialog from the initial start of the app to adapt to changing hosts.
+In it, you have three options: `New Chat`, `Ask before Deletion` and `Set Host`.
+The first option clears the chat (-> creates a new one), the second one opens a new dialog that has a toggle you can toggle if you don't want to be asked or want to be asked again before deleting a chat, and the third option reopens the host dialog from the initial start of the app to adapt to changing hosts.

 ![side menu](assets/screenshots/other/s02.png)